katalon-studio/katalon-studio/in-app-tutorials/getting-started/shared-tutorials/what-is-next.md

 You have completed all introductory tutorials to get started with Katalon Studio.
 To reopen these tutorials at any time, go to **Help** > **Tutorials** > Select Web UI/Mobile/Web Service/Windows.

-We highly recommend you to visit our [Documentations](https://docs.katalon.com/katalon-studio/docs/index.html) to explore our advanced and expert features, such as:
+We highly recommend you to visit our [Documentations](https://docs.katalon.com/katalon-studio/docs/index.html) to explore our advanced features, such as:

 * [Data-driven Testing (DDT)](https://docs.katalon.com/katalon-studio/docs/ddt.html)
 * [Behavior-driven Development (BDD)](https://docs.katalon.com/katalon-studio/docs/cucumber-features-file.html)